Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 **A new account holds zero CPU and zero NET.** For a user account that does not matter — see [Step 3](#step-3--resources-the-contract-pays).
 For the account that will *hold your contract* it is fatal, because on Wire the contract is the payer.
-Before anyone can call it, a node owner must issue it a policy:
+Before an ordinary caller can reach it, a node owner must issue it a policy:

 ```bash
 clio push action sysio.roa addpolicy '{"owner":"mycontract","issuer":"<nodeowner>","net_weight":"0.1000 SYS","cpu_weight":"0.1000 SYS","ram_weight":"1.0000 SYS","time_block":0,"network_gen":<gen>}' -p <nodeowner>@active